Testsuite configuration reference Beta

 discover

 The discover command finds all test atoms for a given test suite.
-The command’s output is split on both newlines and whitespace to extract individual test atoms.
+The command’s output is split on newlines to extract individual test atoms (the command may instead output a single line of space-separated test atoms).

-The discover command should not execute any tests.
+The discover command must not execute any tests.

 Every line of stdout is interpreted as a test atom.
 Any tool that prints metadata in the stdout must be suppressed.